 What is unique about the movie is that all the footage was filmed by ordinary Indians, on their smartphones.
 The crowdsourced feature film released this month is the world's largest crowdsourced film project.

 It is also different in its distribution. rather than partner with a major movie studio with cinema distribution, the film's distributor is Google India.
 The search engine helped to crowdsource the contributors, too.

-Over 16,000 individual clips, ranging from two-seconds to over an hour, were submitted and sifted through by a production team of 15.
+Over 16,000 individual clips, ranging from two seconds to over an hour, were submitted and sifted through by a production team of 15.
 Toronto-based filmmaker Richie Mehta (Amal, 2007 and Siddharth, 2013) did have the heavyweight backing of Ridley Scott, who had pioneered the crowdsourced film concept in 2010 with a global effort, World-in-a-day.

 But in the six years between the films (there have been versions made in Japan, the UK and elsewhere), the quantity of clips has risen tenfold.
-Mehta and his team had over 350 hours of raw footage to chose form to assemble the 86-minute final feature.
+Mehta and his team had over 350 hours of raw footage to chose from to assemble the 86-minute final feature.